Azure/logicapps/github-sample/README.md

 The `ARM` folder contains the ARM templates required to deploy all the required logic app resources.

 - `connectors-template.json` deploys an Azure Storage connection
+- For classic zip deployments:
   - `la-template.json` deploys:
       - Logic app
       - App service plan
       - Storage account
+- For container deployments
+  - `acr-template.json` deploys:
+      - Logic app
+      - App service plan
+      - Storage account
+      - Azure Container Registry

 ### GitHub Actions

-The `.github` folder contains examples of how to deploy the logic app, both separately and with it's infrastructure.
+The `.github` folder contains examples of how to deploy the logic app with separate pipelines for:
+- (classic) Logic App build and deploy
+- (containers) Logic Apps build and deploy
+- (classic) Logic App Infrastructure as Code
+- (containers) Logic App Infrastructure as Code

-#### Application Pipeline
+#### Application Pipeline (classic)

 A pipeline that doth both build and deploy actions to build the Logic Apps project and deploy to a pre-existing Logic App.
 This is a demonstration of separation of concerns whereby your logic app application is deployed independently of the underlying infrastructure which can be handled in a separate pipeline with it's own cadences.